 How Does Seven-Card Stud Compare to Texas Hold’em?

-Seven-Card Stud has a few similarities to Texas Hold’em.
-The most basic part of learning how to play seven card stud poker is the hand rankings.
-They are the same (from royal flush to high card) in both games and also in both, a player gets to use seven cards to make the best five-card hand.
+Seven-card stud has a few similarities to Texas Hold’em.
+The hand rankings are the most basic part of learning how to play it.
+They are the same (from high card to royal flush) in both games, and also in both, a player gets to use seven cards to make the best five-card hand.
+Also, some cards are known to other players, while others are hidden.

-Also in both games, some cards are known to other players, while others are hidden.
-However, unlike in Hold’em, Seven-Card Stud doesn’t have community cards.
-Instead, each player gets dealt their own cards.*
+However, unlike in Hold’em, seven-card stud doesn’t have community cards.
+Instead, each player gets dealt their own cards.

 There is only one exception to this rule – if too many players remain in the hand until the river and there aren’t enough cards for everyone, one community card is dealt face-up as the final (river) card.

 Another important difference is that Texas Hold’em is mostly played as a no-limit game (Pot Limit and Limit Hold’em also exist, but are much less popular).
 Stud, on the other hand, is almost always a fixed-limit game, which means that the size of the bets is predetermined.
-Overall, Texas Hold’em poker strategy and seven card strategy is quite different, so make sure to pay attention closely as you read along.

 Variants of Stud

-Stud has two other commonly played variants, Razz, and 7-Card Stud Hi-Lo.
-Razz is a low game, where the objective is to make the lowest hand.
-We also have more resources for you to find out more about how to play Razz.
 Stud Hi-Lo is a classic split game, where half the pot is won by the high hand and half by the low.

 Why Learn Stud Poker?

 Despite losing some ground to Texas Hold’em, stud variants of poker still remain the most popular behind Hold’em and Omaha.
-They are played as standalone games, for example in several tournaments at the World Series of Poker.
+They are played as standalone games, for example, in several tournaments at the World Series of Poker.

 Perhaps more notably, stud poker is also a staple of any mixed game.
-Stud and Razz are a part of the most popular mixed game, H.O.R.S.E., which is played in many events around the world, while other most common mixed games (such as the 8-game or 10-game, Dealer’s Choice etc.), include all three stud variants.
-Knowing how to play 7 card stud is an important step and goes hand in hand with knowing how to play H.O.R.S.E.
+Stud and Razz are a part of the most popular mixed game, H.O.R.S.E., which is played in many events around the world, while other most common mixed games (such as the 8-game or 10-game, Dealer’s Choice, etc.) include all three stud variants.
+Knowing how to play 7-card stud is an important step and goes hand in hand with knowing how to play H.O.R.S.E.

 Seven-Card Stud Rules

-The first part of seven card stud rules is that players get dealt three cards as their starting hand – two cards face-down (downcards) and one face up (first upcard, called the third street).
-The next three cards – fourth, fifth and sixth street, are upcards, dealt one at a time, for one betting round each.
-The last, seventh street, also called the river, is again a downcard.
+The first part of the seven-card stud rules is that players get dealt three cards as their starting hand: two cards face-down (downcards) and one face up (first upcard, called the third street).

 Players post antes before the deal.
 Once the cards are dealt, the first betting round starts with the bring-in.
 This is a forced bet that must be put in by the player showing the lowest upcard.
 The size of this bet varies between games, but is always lower than the stake of the table.
-For example, a $20/$40 stud game might have a $5 or $10 bring in.*
+For example, a $20/$40 stud game might have a $5 or $10 bring-in.

-*If two players hold the cards of the same value, the bring-in is defined by the suit.
-Suits are ranked worst to best in an alphabetical order: club, diamond, heart, spade.
+If two players hold the cards of the same value, the bring-in is defined by the suit.
+Suits are ranked worst to best in alphabetical order: club, diamond, heart, spade.

 The bring-in player has another option: they can complete, which means to bet the lower stake at the table.
 In our example, that would be $20.
-This is quite rare, because of the player’s weak card.
+This is quite rare because of the player’s weak card.

 The betting rules/limits go as follows:

-• On the 3rd and 4th street, players can bet or raise the small bet ( the low table stake, $20 in our example).*
+- On the 3rd and 4th street, players can bet or raise the small bet (the low table stake, $20 in our example).

-• On the 5th, 6th and 7th street, the bet (raise) is the big bet (the high table stake, $40 in our example).
+- On the 5th, 6th, and 7th street, the bet (raise) is the big bet (the high table stake, $40 in our example).

-• On each street, there can be a maximum of three raises.
+- On each street, there can be a maximum of three raises.

-*There is one exception to this rule.
-On the 4th street, if any of the players is showing a pair with their two upcards, players have the option to choose between the small bet and the big bet (that is until one player chooses the big bet, after that all potential raises have to be the big bet).
+On the 4th street, if any of the players shows a pair with their two upcards, they have the option to choose between the small bet and the big bet (that is, until one player chooses the big bet, after that, all potential raises have to be the big bet).

 Seven-Card Poker Hands – Poker Hand Rankings